Course Substitutions for Study Abroad Coursework

 Internships

-Internships do not qualify for a guaranteed elective colloquium substitution.
-Internships that require coursework, small group discussion, and substantial reading and writing—in other words, that follow the CHC colloquium model—can be petitioned to substitute for elective colloquium credit (see petition section below).
+Internship credits do not qualify for a guaranteed elective colloquium substitution, although many GEO internship programs allow you to enroll in coursework on Intercultural Communication (4 credits) that does qualify for the guaranteed elective colloquium substitution.
+Internship credits that require coursework, small group discussion, and substantial reading and writing—in other words, that follow the CHC colloquium model—can be petitioned to substitute for elective colloquium credit (see petition section below).

 Petitions for Additional Course Substitutions